cloudflare/cloudflare-docs/products/firewall/src/content/cf-dashboard/create-edit-delete-rules.md

 ![Rules List](../images/firewall-rules-expression-builder-11.png)

 If you choose to deploy your new rule, the toggle switch associated with the rule will be _On_.
 If you save the rule as a draft, the toggle will be _Off_.
-Use the toggle to enable or disable your firewall rule.
+Use the toggle to enable or disable your Firewall Rule.

 ## Manage rules

 ### Edit rules

-You can modify your existing firewall rules at any time.
+You can modify your existing Firewall Rules at any time.
 Click the **Edit** button (wrench icon) located on the right of your rules in the **Rules List** to open the **Edit Firewall Rule** panel and make the changes you want.

 ![Edit rule](../images/firewall-rules-expression-builder-7.png)